THE WESTERN AUSTRALIAN BUCKSKIN ASSOCIATION INCORPORATION

 Now its time to get over the COVID slump and get the Association back up and running again.
 We need you our members, we need your support, we need old blood and new, we need new and innovative ideas to kick us off for a bright future.

 Hoping to see you all as the season progresses.

-The Western Australian Buckskin Association Inc. or WABA as it is often referred, was established for the Breeding, Registration & Showing of Buckskin and Dun horses in Western Australia.
-The WABA is a colour registry not a breed registry and even though we recognise respective breeds, our primary interest is in horses that carry the correct colour genetics required to be registered.
-We also have a separate registry for Cremello and Perlino.
-The WABA is affiliated with Vic, NSW, SA, TAS and Qld, who combine to form the Australian Buckskin Association.
-All Society's registrations are transferable & with each society offering reciprocal showing rights.
+The Western Australian Buckskin Association Inc. or WABA as it is often referred, was established for the breeding, registration & showing of Buckskin and or Dun plus associated colours Cremello/Perlino, Palomino/Cream Appendix A & B and Appendix/Foundation horses in Western Australia.
+The WABA is a colour registry not a breed registry and even though we recognise different breeds, our primary interest is in horses that carry the correct colour genetics required to be registered.
+The WABA is affiliated with National Buckskin Association (Victoria), NSW, SA & TAS, who combine to form the Buckskin Association Australia.
+All Society's registrations are transferable, with each society offering reciprocal showing rights.